Greening the Parish

 The first stage of the planting took place last week when 45 laurels were planted outside Victory Hall, Villa Road.
 These plants will, in time, grow into a hedge.

-When these sites have been verified by CBC the trees will be donated free of charge together with initial support features.
+All these trees will be donated free of charge together with initial support features as part of the council's move to greening the parish.

 Here is a list of tree species available: